OHA March 2026 Kona Low

 3. Proof of Native Hawaiian Ancestry

-• Preferred: OHA Hawaiian Registry ID card or approval email
+• OHA Hawaiian Registry ID or Hawaiian Registry Program approval email issued by OHA

 • Birth certificate showing Hawaiian ancestry